floydawong/LuaFormat/Readme.md

 # Lua Format
-> format the lua code plugin in sublime text
+> a plugin format the lua code in sublime text

 ## Install
 - Package Control